 Here in the UK, the eighteenth and nineteenth centuries saw the privatisation of huge amounts of open fields and common land and the removal of access rights of local people through the Inclosure Acts.
 This saw the planting of miles of Hawthorn hedging throughout the country as hawthorn grows quickly and densely and has sharp thorns – the perfect way to keep people out.
 This rapid growth gave rise to one of Hawthorn’s old common names, Quickthorn.
 I often think that perhaps one of the only good things to come out of such a travesty was the Hawthorn hedges which are now such a distinctive and cherished part of our countryside and support such a wide variety of wildlife.

-The hawthorn is home to approximately 150 different insects and provides food and shelter for many birds.
+The hawthorn is home to up to 300 different insects and provides food and shelter for many birds.
 Blackbirds, greenfinches, yellowhammers, robins and wrens all make use of it along with migrant birds like redwings and fieldfares.
 They spread seed through their droppings making this a mutually beneficial arrangement.
 Small mammals like voles and wood mice also eat the fallen berries and seek shelter amongst the dense growth of hawthorn branches.

 Whilst I love the hedges, Hawthorns are by far the most beautiful when allowed to grow into their full splendour as small trees.
 They will grow well in most soil types, though they need some sun, as their root system is not too extensive and doesn’t require large amounts of nutrients.
 They are often seen standing alone on hilltops, each one a unique individual having been shaped by natural forces.
 In folk mythology it was thought that these lone Hawthorns were inhabited by faeries and Hawthorn is still considered one of the faery trees to this day.